 In this situation, the rating alignment between this employee and myself is 50% for the month of April since we had the same average rating on two out of four rating periods.

-If this doesn't make sense, just send an email to email@example.com and we'd be happy to clear it up for you.
+If this does not make sense, just send an email to firstname.lastname@example.org and we would be happy to clear it up for you.

 Rating and coaching progress

-The two bottom most bars are on the dashboard show you the percent of ratings complete and coaching tips added to goals based on the filters.
-Track how well you've been coaching your teams by submitting your ratings and adding coaching feedback to their goals.
-This metric is entirely personal so you only see the amount of time you've submitted rating and coaching.
+The two bottom-most bars are on the dashboard show you the percent of ratings complete and coaching tips added to goals based on the filters.
+Track how well you have been coaching your teams by submitting your ratings and adding coaching feedback to their goals.
+This metric is entirely personal so you only see the amount of time you have submitted rating and coaching.